After 12 hours of research evaluating 125 products, we picked Coleman RoadTrip 285 Portable Stand-Up Propane Grill as our top choice.

 At $270, the price tag may be a bit higher than you’d expect, but it’s well worth the price if you want a highly portable grill that fits anywhere in your vehicle, RV, or camper!

-Bulkier than average, paint is easily damaged
+Bulkier than average, and the paint is easily damaged (though that isn't going to affect how good your food tastes).

 This bad boy comes with four collapsible legs with a set of built-in wheels that makes it easy to move around.
 However, it’s very solid, and you’ll find it never wiggles or wobbles while you’re cooking.